Carrizozo, New Mexico: it's just two hours away

 The Malpais trail weaves through the Lava flow

-There are 14 interpretative stations along the trail which provide information about the Malpais and the plants and animals that call it home.
-You can also get a brochure from the visitor center (or download an electronic version here) that provides information about each of the 14 stations.
+There are 14 interpretive stations along the trail with information about the lava flow and the plants and animals that live here.
+You can also grab a brochure at the visitor center or download an electronic version ahead of time.

 One of 14 interpretive stations along the trail